Apple Crisp

 How To Make This Apple Crisp Recipe

 Make apple filling.
-In a second mixing bowl, toss apples, all-purpose flour, sugar, ground cinnamon, and lemon juice in bowl until the apple are evenly coated.
+In a large bowl, toss apples, all-purpose flour, sugar, ground cinnamon, and lemon juice in bowl until the apple are evenly coated.

-Spread into pan.
+Spread the apples into the prepared baking dish.
 I used an 8×8 square baking pan, but you could also use a 9×9 baking pan.
-I just give it a quick spray with cooking spray.
+I just give it a quick spray with cooking spray or you could grease with butter.

 Wipe out bowl.
 You could use a second mixing bowl, that’s up to you but I’m trying to save you from extra dishes, friend.
 You’re welcome!
 I just give it a quick wipe with a paper towel and it’s ready to go.